What's on this page:

 The benefits of employees using social media for work far outweigh the risks.

-And this is exactly what your new policy should be centered around.
+And this is exactly what your new policy should be centered around: enabling employees to promote your brand online while making it clear what is and isn’t acceptable.

 Employee advocacy programs have skyrocketed in popularity over the past few years.